2017 Research Grant Projects

 Building off of the educational and social measures used in the Rankings, researchers from the University of South Carolina evaluated new county-level measures related to school quality, academic achievement, and other education-related topics.
 The project also explored relationships between these measures and health outcomes.

 2015 Research Grant Projects

 The 2015 County Health Rankings Research Grants culminated in five innovative projects looking at how to make the most of community data to understand and address what drives local health:

-Washington University in St. Louis and the Missouri Hospital Association
+Extending the Rankings to the ZIP code level (Washington University in St. Louis and the Missouri Hospital Association)

 Reliable data for a wide variety of health metrics are available nationally, for states, and (of course) for counties, but smaller areas such as ZIP codes is another story.
 Washington University in St. Louis and the Missouri Hospital Association developed local measures of population health for Missouri counties using data available at the ZIP code level.
 Data collected by hospitals as well as market research data by Nielsen Claritas were combined and calculated in alignment with the CHR approach.
 When scaled up, these ZIP code rankings correlated with the County Health Rankings and show a path to refine the health snapshot at the local level.